gustinmi/rest4php/README.md

  http://localhost/api/ [read | delete | update | create]

-The application can be started via CLI also.
+The application can be tested  via CLI also.
 For example:

-php -f index.php read/folder
+php -f index.php /get/folder/ad

+Or via curl (for post requests).

 Application components